RGB-Tools/RGB-Documentation/csv-w-btc.md

 ![image](https://github.com/parsevalbtc/RGB-Documentation/assets/74722637/dd575319-8eb8-48c2-837a-b6b7bf4faa81)

-The next important step is to illustrate precisely how the two commitment schemes, **opret** and **tapret** works and which are the features they need to fullfill, in partircular related to determinism of the commitment.
+The next important step is to illustrate precisely how the two commitment schemes, **opret** and **tapret** works and which are the features they need to fulfill, in partircular related to determinism of the commitment.

 ## Deterministic Bitcoin Commitment - DBC

 For RGB commitment operations, the main requirement for a Bitcoin commitment scheme to be valid is that:
 > The witness closing transaction must provably contain a single commitment.

 With this requirements it is not possible to construct some "alternative story" related to the commitment of the client-side data in the same transaction.
 This way the message around which we close the single-use seal is unique.
-In order to fullfill the requirement, independently of the number of outputs in a transaction, *one and only one output* for each commitment scheme (opret and tapret) is valid:
+In order to fulfill the requirement, independently of the number of outputs in a transaction, *one and only one output* for each commitment scheme (opret and tapret) is valid:

 > Uniqueness of the RGB commitment: the only valid outputs which can contain an RGB message commitment are:
 > 1. The first OP_RETURN output (if present) for `opret` commitment scheme.
 > 2. The first taproot output (if present) for `tapret` commitment scheme.

 It is worth noting that a transaction can contain both a single `opret` and a single `tapret` commitment in two distinct outputs.
-Naturally, those commitments will commit to different client-side validated data that, as we will see later, indicates explicitly the commitment method used to reference themself.
+Naturally, those commitments will commit to different client-side validated data that, as we will see later, indicates explicitly the commitment method used to reference themselves.

 ### Opret

 It's the most simple and immediate scheme.
-The commitment is placed in the first OP_RETURN outputof the witness transaction in the following way:
+The commitment is placed in the first OP_RETURN output the witness transaction in the following way:
 ```
 34-byte_Opret_Commitment =
 OP_RETURN OP_PUSHBYTE_32 <tH_MPC_ROOT>